tracking-exposed/pornhub.tracking.exposed/content/criticalA.md

 ### Porn for women or women for porn?

+{{<pocrit
+    leftId="women--stats"
-It is not very clear to us the obsession Pornhub has for women ;) PH basically sells a product for the male gaze.
+    lefttitle="— It is not very clear to us the obsession Pornhub has for women ;)" rightcontent="PH basically sells a product for the male gaze.
 Where women and female sexuality are poorly representend.
 Why Insights push so hard on women's statistics?
 And how do he know that: in that region 2% of woman more tha last year?
 Google analytics?
 Please.
 Pretty please.
-The veridicy of that data is debatable.
+The veridicy of that data is debatable." textstyle="font-size:2em"
+>}}

-###(If you want to know what women thinks and want, just ask them.
+### (If you want to know what women thinks and want, just ask them.
 Stop exploit them.
 That simple.)

 Women count for more than the half of world population, and would be a large market loss and bad advertising for PornHub if men only were watching contents.
 In the yearly review there is always a mention and their presence is _constantly growing_.

 * in [2019 they said 32%](https://www.pornhub.com/insights/2019-year-in-review#gender), [2018 = 29%](https://www.pornhub.com/insights/2018-year-in-review#gender), [2017 = 26%](https://www.pornhub.com/insights/2017-year-in-review), [2016 = 26%](https://www.pornhub.com/insights/2016-year-in-review), [2015 = 24%](https://www.pornhub.com/insights/pornhub-2015-year-in-review),
 * in [2014 was 23%](https://www.pornhub.com/insights/2014-year-in-review),
 * in [2013 there was not MindGeek](https://en.wikipedia.org/wiki/MindGeek), the company owning PornHub had the name **MANWIN**, which as you can guess might not sound very inclusive. in October the name changed and so the rebrainding started.
-It is not an evidence, but this whole woman friendliness also sounds like a marketing strategy.
+It is not an evidence, but this whole women friendliness also sounds like a marketing strategy.

 ### ...
-How inaccurate is the woman count?
+How inaccurate is the women count?

 Considering that: